welcome first-year students!

-Jewish Studies at Northwestern is an interdisciplinary enterprise catering to anybody interested in a minority culture broadly conceived.
-It is a conversation about Jewish thinkers, leaders, artists, and Jewish life from ancient to modern times with a focus on the interaction between the Jewish people and the world.
-It studies Judaism as a religion and Jews as a civilization in its own right, but also contemplates Jews as an ethnic group that has made significant contributions to Western thought.
-It considers cultures and civilizations, texts and languages, philosophy and literature, religion and history, majority and minority groups, universally shared and particular values.
-Courses in Jewish Studies help develop critical skills, hone comparative approaches, and build bridges between the universal and the particular.
+Jewish Studies at Northwestern is an interdisciplinary enterprise examining Jewish life from ancient to modern times with a focus on the interaction between the Jewish people and the world.
+It explores Jewishness as a cultural, ethnic and/or religious identity and phenomenon.
+More specifically, Jewish Studies courses offer instruction in Jewish texts and languages, philosophy and literature, religion and history.
+Our faculty seek to develop students’ skills in critical reading, writing, and thinking, using comparative approaches, and building bridges between the universal and the particular.

 What do we offer?

-Introductory courses are offered at the 100 and 200 levels and are a great starting place for someone interested in exploring the themes of Jewish Studies.
-Recommended classes include:
+Introductory courses are a great starting place for exploring the themes of Jewish Studies.
+We particularly recommend these classes as an introduction to this field of study.

 - RELIGION 220 Intro. to Hebrew Bible